albertony/blushell/README.md

 ### /Volume

-Without parameters the [response](Samples/Volume.xml) informs about the current setting, in percent and dB unit.
+Without parameters the [response](Samples/Volume.xml) informs about the current setting.
+Mainly current volume level in percent, but also the level in dB unit, and information about configured volume offset in dB, and if muted.

-Optional parameter `level` can be specified to modify, with an integer value between 0 and 100 specifying the volume in percent to set.
-The [response](Samples/Volume_modify.xml) when modifying does only contain the changed setting in percent, not in dB unit as when just requesting the current value.
+Optional parameter `level` can be specified to set a new volume level, with an integer value between 0 and 100 specifying the volume to set in percent (within the configured available volume range for the player). ~~The [response](Samples/Volume_modify-OLD.xml) when modifying does only contain the changed setting in percent, not in dB unit as when just requesting the current value.~~ The volume can also be set in dB scale to a value within the configured available volume range for the player (default -90 - 0 dB) with parameter `abs_db`, alternatively with parameter `db` and a relative value as a positive or negative number (typical value 2) which works similar to classical volume up/down buttons.
+Mute can also be controlled using parameter `mute`.

+Note that to control the volume for player groups as a whole, you will have to send the request to the main player device and also include the parameter `tell_slaves` set to value `1`.
+This does not apply to fixed groups, called zone in /SyncStatus response, where any volume change applies to the entire group.

-The current volume in percent (`volume`) and dB (`outlevel`) can be retrieved from the /SyncStatus request as well, and in percent also from the /Status request.
+The current volume in percent (`volume`) and dB (`db`, previously `outlevel`) can be retrieved from the /SyncStatus request as well, and in percent also from the /Status request.

 ### /Playlist